 Introduction to Lee's Summit, Missouri

 Lee's Summit is located in Jackson county.
-In 2006 the city was placed by CNN/Money and Money Magazine at the 44th position on their list of "100 Best Cities to Live in the United States."
 It was the hometown of the well known outlaw Cole Younger.
 Lee's Summit features numerous locations for outdoor activities.

 Blue Springs, Longview and Jacomo lakes provide opportunities for boating, swimming, skiing, camping and hiking.
 Bailey Park, Winterset Nature Area and Legacy Park are popular destinations.
 The nearby Burr Oak Woods State Forest is a scenic outdoor retreat.
 Blue and Gray Park is enjoyed by residents and visitors for horseback riding and cross-country skiing.
 The Jim Bridger Urban Conservation Center provides hiking opportunities in a scenic forest acreage.